ameliarahman/ameliarahman.github.io/_posts/2024-09-19-ACID-database.md

 If we check again to <a href="https://www.postgresql.org/docs/current/transaction-iso.html" target="_top">PostgreSQL documentation</a>, it's already stated there : _`In PostgreSQL, you can request any of the four standard transaction isolation levels, but internally only three distinct isolation levels are implemented, i.e., PostgreSQL's Read Uncommitted mode behaves like Read Committed.`_

-Well, we don't need it anyway, do we?

 Now, let's try the same steps in MySQL:

 #### MySQL - Read Uncommitted